-Proprietary funds provide the same type of information found in the government-wide financial statements, but in more detail.
-As mentioned earlier, the major proprietary fund for the Village is the Country Club Fund.
-At the end of the current fiscal year, the unrestricted net position for the Country Club was (\$1.63) million while the Country Club total net position was \$4.01 million.
+Proprietary funds offer a more detailed breakdown of the information presented in the government-wide financial statements.
+As previously stated, the primary proprietary fund for the Village is the Country Club Fund.
+At the conclusion of the current fiscal year, the unrestricted net position for the Country Club amounted to \$0.05 million, whereas the total net position for the Country Club stood at \$5.80 million.